-Strategic investment in public art, particularly in increasing the number of permanent public artworks is guided by the City's first Public Art Strategy, Brampton An Artful Future, endorsed by Council in 2024.
+Strategic investment in public art-particularly increasing the number of permanent public artworks-is guided by the Brampton An Artful Future, the City's first Public Art Strategy, endorsed by Council in 2024.
 This initiative includes managing artist calls, contracting, and the installation of both temporary and permanent artworks, including murals, monuments, and memorials in public spaces, such as the recently installed Fah Who Dis?
 AstroBlack Joy, commemorating Emancipation Day.
-It also involves working interdepartmentally with the Public Art Working Group to ensure effective implementation and alignment with broader City goals.
-The City is committed to preserving and maintaining Permanent Public Artworks through dedicated conservation programs, ensuring their long-term care.
+It also involves interdepartmental work with the Public Art Working Group to ensure effective implementation and alignment with broader City goals.
+The City is committed to preserving and maintaining the Permanent Public Art Collection through dedicated conservation programs, ensuring their long-term care.
+The target for Public Art reflects year-over-year growth, aiming for a 10% increase in the number of public art pieces implemented annually.
+This target aligns with anticipated project funding and ensures consistent expansion of public art installations in the community.
+In 2024, the permanent collection included 28 pieces, growing to 32 in 2025.

-Indicator ator Measure Actual Measure Target
+Indicator Measure Actual Measure Target

 2023 2024 Estimate 2025 Projection

-Growth of Permanent Public Art Collection Cultural Services () 23 ⊘ 28 ⊘ 32 N/A
+Growth of Permanent Public Art Collection Cultural Services 23 28 32 26